-Talk with your doctor about your risk of developing such side effects based on the type of cancer, your individual treatment plan, and your overall health.
+Talk with your doctor about your risk of developing such side effects based on your individual treatment plan and your overall health.
 If you had a treatment known to cause specific late effects, you may also have certain physical examinations, scans, or blood tests to help find and manage them.
 For example, long-term follow-up care for amyloidosis usually includes regular and careful monitoring of liver and kidney function.

 Keeping personal health records

 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to ask about any concerns you have about your future physical or emotional health.
 ASCO offers forms to help create a treatment summary to keep track of the treatment you received and develop a follow-up care plan once treatment is completed.

 This is also a good time to decide who will lead your follow-up care.
 Some people continue to see their hematologist, while others transition back to the general care of their family doctor or another health care professional.
 This decision depends on several factors, including side effects, health insurance rules, and your personal preferences.

 If a doctor who was not directly involved in your amyloidosis care will lead your follow-up care, be sure to share your treatment summary and follow-up care plan forms with him or her, as well as all future health care providers.
 Details about your amyloidosis treatment are very valuable to the health care professionals who will care for you throughout your lifetime.